Ford Power Stroke Diesel – A Legacy of Strength & Performance

 What is the Power Stroke and How Does it Work?

-The Power Stroke is a family of diesel engines produced by Ford and Navistar for use in the Ford F-Series trucks and E-Series vans.
+The Power Stroke is a family of diesel engines produced by Ford (and historically Navistar) for use in the Ford F-Series trucks and E-Series vans.
 These diesels are predominately a V8 configuration and feature direct injection and intercooled turbo charging.
-Marketed towards the heavy hauling consumer segment Power Strokes have become a household name among pick-up truck enthusiasts.
+Marketed towards the heavy hauling consumer segment, Power Strokes have become a household name among pick-up truck enthusiasts.

 The Ford Power Stroke: A Brief History